The Devon Historic Churches Trust

 Governance and Leadership

-The Trust is led by 14 trustees including Vice Chairman Revd Canon Nick Fennemore (Chairman position currently vacant), and supported by 22 Deanery Representatives who “play a very important role by liaising with communities in their areas and encouraging support for the Devon Historic Churches Trust.”
+The Trust is led by 14 trustees including Vice Chairman Revd Canon Nick Fennemore.
+The Chairman position is currently vacant.
+The Trust is supported by Deanery Representatives who play a very important role by liaising with communities in their areas and encouraging support for the Devon Historic Churches Trust.

 How to Apply

-Applications require membership in the Friends of Devon Historic Churches Trust (£20/year).
+Applicants are strongly encouraged to become members of the Friends of Devon Historic Churches Trust (£20/year), though this is not a condition of receiving a grant.
 Applications can be submitted via downloadable forms or online at devonhistoricchurches.co.uk.
 Required documentation includes project details, cost breakdowns, funding shortfall explanation, other funding sources, and Faculty permissions.

 Decision Timeline